wogara/portfolio/content/blogs/publiccomment.md

 ## Impact and Legacy

-This multifaceted platform was a cornerstone of the Texas Digital Opportunity Plan, enabling the effective gathering of insights from thousands of participants across the state.
-The feedback collected played a vital role in informing the development of digital policies and strategies aimed at improving connectivity for all Texans.
+This multifaceted platform was a cornerstone of the Texas Digital Opportunity Plan and the Rhode Island Digital Opportunity Plan, enabling the effective gathering of insights from thousands of participants across the state.
+The feedback collected played a vital role in informing the development of digital policies and strategies aimed at improving connectivity for all Texans and Rhode Islanders.

 ## Confidentiality and Project Closure